 The following video is the Stage 1 route:

-Stage 1 of the 2015 Tour de Yorkshire started in Bridlington and 250,000 spectators turned out to watch over 125 professional riders take to the streets of East Yorkshire before the 174km stage finished in Scarborough.
+Stage 1 of the 2015 Tour de Yorkshire started in Bridlington on 1 May and 250,000 spectators turned out to watch over 125 professional riders take to the streets of East Yorkshire before the 174km stage finished in Scarborough.
 Stage 2 of the 2015 race started in Selby, travelling through Market Weighton, Walkington, Beverley, Wetwang and Stamford Bridge before finishing in York.
-Stage 3 started in Wakefield and travelled through the towns and villages of West Yorkshire before finishing in Leeds.
+Stage 3 started on 3 May in Wakefield and travelled through the towns and villages of West Yorkshire before finishing in Leeds.

 The following video is a montage of last year's race: